stefanpems/stefanpems.github.io/_posts/2022-04-25-Logic App and M365DAPI.md

 * "insert-your-subscription-ID" (It's the Azure Subscription ID where you have your Logic App)
 * "insert-your-resource-group-name" (It's the Azure Resource Group where you have your Logic App)

 In my sample Logic App, from the results of the Advanced Hunting query I extract only the name of the users added as Domain Admins and send that list of concatenated names in the body of the notification email.
 In your Logic App you can add a more detailed logic; for example, you can extract the time when the change to the Domain Admins membership has happened, the author of the change, the possible names of the groups added to the Domain Admins, etc....
+Of course, you can also add some nice formatting.

 ![simple-email](https://raw.githubusercontent.com/stefanpems/stefanpems.github.io/master/assets/2022-04-25-Logic%20App%20and%20M365DAPI/simple-email.png)

 The KQL exectued in the Logic App is a simplified version of the query described in this official blog post: [Track changes to sensitive groups with Advanced Hunting in Microsoft 365 Defender](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/track-changes-to-sensitive-groups-with-advanced-hunting-in/ba-p/3275198).

-I hope that this can be useful for your needs of automated security controls.
+I hope that what I shared here can be useful for your needs of automated security controls.